 6. Challenge and Question

 On the flip side, we want to nurture a rigorous learning community.
 That means disagreeing, challenging, and questioning in gentle and respectful ways.
 Much learning takes place as we contrast our understanding with that of others.
-These contrasts join us in a mutual pursuit of truth and more accurate understanding of the subject.
+These contrasts join us in a mutual pursuit of truth and a more accurate understanding of the subject.

 7. Build Upon the Ideas of Others